Lactation is the maternal physiological response whereby milk is secreted from the mammary glands to feed the infant.

 Regulation of quantity and content of milk is largely under hormonal control, primarily prolactin.

 Prolactin is a polypeptide hormone and is secreted by the anterior pituitary gland.
-This is controlled by dopamine from the hypothalamus (inhibits prolactin).
-Factors promoting secretion of prolactin reduce dopamine secretion.
+This is controlled by dopamine (also known as Prolactin Inhibiting Hormone) from the hypothalamus (inhibits prolactin).
+Factors promoting secretion of prolactin reduce dopamine secretion in a negative feedback loop.
 It is also produced by decidual cells.

 Milk Let-Down Reflex